-Full-time benefits-eligible employees, their spouses, and their children (who are legal dependents for income tax purposes) may enroll in any college class (academic or continuing education) tuition-free.
+Benefits-eligible employees, their spouses, and their children (who are legal dependents for income tax purposes) may enroll for any college class (academic or continuing education) tuition-free.
 Amarillo College retired employees and their spouses are also eligible.

-Part-time personnel are eligible for the same benefit, up to a maximum of six (6) semester hours, during the semester in which they are employed.
-To qualify, part-time employees must have received a paycheck in the month prior to the start of classes.
-This requirement also applies to their eligible dependents.

-The preparatory-music program, private-music lessons, and some continuing education classes are excluded from this benefit.
+Part-time personnel are eligible for free tuition, to a maximum of six (6) semester hours, during the semester in which they are employed.
+The preparatory-music program, private-music lessons, and some continuing education classes are excluded from tuition-free status.